ivmarkp/Shogun-Wiki/Getting-involved.md

-## Getting involved with Shogun
+# Getting involved
 Welcome to our FAQ on how to get involved with Shogun and Google Summer of Code.
 While this FAQ is mostly written for GSoC students, it also contains lots of useful tips for getting involved in general.
 If you can't find what you're looking for, contact us.

-## How to start
-[Install](https://github.com/shogun-toolbox/docs/blob/master/DEVELOPING.md) Shogun.
-Then, check the [DEVELOPING.md](https://github.com/shogun-toolbox/docs/blob/master/DEVELOPING.md) readme.
+## First steps - “Shogun seems huge (and messy), where do I start?”
+Shogun **is** huge and messy.
+Half of the fun is that nobody really understands all parts of it.
+But don't be intimidated, the basics are very simple ;)

+First step, install it, see [INSTALL.md](https://github.com/shogun-toolbox/docs/blob/master/INSTALL.md).
+If you have trouble, search the web.
+If you still have trouble, ask us.
+If you think that your issue might be worth being documented, we greatly appreciate if you then would update the corresponding README (this is what open-source is about).

+After an installation, try running the [examples](http://shogun.ml/examples) locally.
+You can also try to run the tests.
+Check the [readmes](https://github.com/shogun-toolbox/docs/blob/master/) for that.
+Once everything is set up and working, have a look at our [showroom](http://shogun.ml/showroom), and maybe try to run things locally.
+Pick an example of your choice and play with it.
+You could for example modify the data that is used, or plug in another algorithm.
+If you find a bug or problem, tell us about it!

+###Your first patch
-Your first patch is **small and simple**: pick an [entrance task](https://github.com/shogun-toolbox/shogun/issues?q=is%3Aopen+is%3Aissue+label%3Aentrance) you like and submit a small patch that solves it.
-Do something very simple, like fixing a typo in the docs or add an example.
+... is **small and simple**: pick an [entrance task](https://github.com/shogun-toolbox/shogun/issues?q=is%3Aopen+is%3Aissue+label%3Aentrance) you like and submit a small patch that solves it.
+Do something very simple, like fixing a typo in the docs or [add/port an example](https://github.com/shogun-toolbox/shogun/issues/3555).
 We've compiled a list of [**example patches**](GSoC-2016-example-patches) to give you a better idea of what we're looking for.
+Before sending a patch, check the [DEVELOPING.md](https://github.com/shogun-toolbox/docs/blob/master/DEVELOPING.md) readme.

 Generally, we won't assign you an issue to solve because we think that you should be solving the one you're most interested in.
 It's worth having a look at the mailing list archives, to see whether other people might already be working on this.
 Of course, if you have a technical question about a particular issue you can talk to the people who submitted it.